danilown/pynunciation/README.md

 ## Disclaimers

-This is highly experimental, done for fun and the necessity of downloading audio files from these websites.
-The code can be improved in several ways;
+- This is highly experimental, done for fun and the necessity of downloading audio files from these websites.
+The code can be improved in several ways.
+Feel free to use it however you like, just don't sue me;

+- Use it at your own risk, I have no idea whether this violates Leo's and/or Translate's terms of use.

 ## Support